Tyler-Jacobson/CunaBackendCodingChallenge/README.md

 ### `git clone https://github.com/Tyler-Jacobson/CunaBackendCodingChallenge`

-In order to run the project:
+In order to run the project, run:
 ### `cd CunaBackendCodingChallenge`

 Once in the project directory, you can run this command to create the database:

 ### `dotnet ef database update`

-You can run the below command to start the API.
+After this, you can run the below command to start the API.
 This can probably also be done by opening the project in your IDE and pressing the start button.
 ### `dotnet run`

 In order to run tests, you will need to cd from the main directory in to the tests directory.
-This may require you to 'cd -' if you're already in CunaBackendCodingChallenge
+This may require you to 'cd -' if you're already in CunaBackendCodingChallenge.
+Note: The database needs to be created before running tests, see above
 ### `cd -`
 ### `cd CunaBackendCodingChallenge.Test`

 Once in the test directory, you can use the following command to run all tests
 ### `dotnet test`
-Although this will look much better in the 'Test Explorer' window of your IDE (This has only been tried with Visual Studio 2022)
+Although this will probably look much better in the 'Test Explorer' window of your IDE (built using Visual Studio 2022)

 ## Notes:
 I've chosen to implement this project as a stateless REST API with a relational database.
 The database is in 3rd normal form, and the design details can be found in the accompanying design doc.